Shajar87/Shajar87/README.md

 ### 🚀 About Me

-I’m Mohd Shajar, a data science enthusiast passionate about transforming data into actionable insights and driving process improvements that fuel business growth.
+I’m Mohd Shajar, a data science enthusiast passionate about transforming data into actionable insights and driving process improvements that contribute to business growth.

 I previously interned as a Data Analyst at Siemens.
-With practical experience in ETL, exploratory data analysis, predictive modeling, and visualization through diverse projects and internships, my goal is to leverage data to inspire innovation, enhance efficiency, and make a meaningful impact through data-driven strategies.
+While I may not be an expert, I have hands-on experience in ETL, exploratory data analysis, predictive modeling, and visualization through various projects and internships.
+I am eager to make a meaningful impact through data-driven strategies.

 ---